 Conclusion: How To Start Recording Music

-Well, here was the 5 step guide to start recording music in your home.
-However, its all depends on your budget and space you have in your home which gear you should choose to produce music.
+Well, here was the 5-step guide to starting recording music in your home.
+However, it all depends on your budget and the space you have in your home, and which gear you should choose to produce music.

-I suggest you start from low investment and when you understand the work, upgrade your studio with the more professional gears.
+I suggest you start with low investment and when you understand the work, upgrade your studio with more professional gear.

-When I have started my studio, I just had a two-channel audio interface and a laptop.
-Today I have 2 professional audio interface, a digital mixer, high configuration iMac, and tons of software and plugins.
+When I started my studio, I just had a two-channel audio interface and a laptop.
+Today I have 2 professional audio interfaces, a digital mixer, high configuration iMac, and tons of software and plugins.

 So start small and upgrade yourself with time.

-If you have any question or suggestion comment below and share this article with your social circle so that others could get the benefit of it.
+If you have any questions or suggestions comment below and share this article with your social circle so that others could get the benefit of it.